 To set up user experience monitoring for your Android app, use Dynatrace auto-instrumentation.
-Auto-instrumentation automatically adds OneAgent for Mobile to your app and instruments your app without modifying its source code.
-Because auto-instrumentation modifies the byte-code of your mobile app after you generate the APK file, ensure that your instrumented app is signed with your Google Play certificate before you upload the instrumented APK to the Google Play store.
+Auto-instrumentation automatically adds OneAgent to your app and instruments your app without modifying its source code.
+Because auto-instrumentation modifies the byte-code of your mobile app after you generate the APK file, you have to ensure that your instrumented app is signed with your Google Play certificate before you upload the instrumented APK to the Google Play store.

 JAVA_HOMEenvironment variable must point to a JDK 1.8